binkley/kunits/README.md

     V : Units<Length, Metasyntactic, V, N>,
     N : Measure<Length, Metasyntactic, V, N>,
     >
-// Specialize converting Martian units of length to Metasyntactice ones
+// Specialize converting Martian units of length to Metasyntactic ones
 // Elsewhere, define the reflexive `intoMartian` to reverse the conversion Measure<Length, Martian, *, *>.intoMetasyntactic(other: V) = into(other) {
     it * (1 over 3)